|On this page

 If you keep the entry under Base Folder, you can find the cache files in the project directory (

 Click Save to Disk (locks the UI) or Save to Disk in Background (the UI remains responsive).

 Load from Disk is turned on automatically and you can scrub the timeline to see the result in the viewport.

-The File Cache only save the particles from the first output.
+The File Cache only saves the particles from the first output.
 If you want to cache container and collision information as well, then you need extra File Cache nodes for each output.